Subscribe to Newsletter

 • Iowans with suspicions of possible senior financial exploitation to contact the agency at iid.iowa.gov or 877-955-1212.

-Financial and investment professionals also are encouraged to contact the Iowa Insurance Division to request a Senior$afe presentation on how to spot and report suspected senior financial exploitation.
+Financial and investment professionals also are encouraged to contact the Iowa Department of Insurance and Financial Services to request a Senior$afe presentation on how to spot and report suspected senior financial exploitation.

 • Share: